-The seismic isolation (SI) system used within the USI-VF bridge model was assembled by the use of prototype models of double spherical rolling seismic bearing (DSRSB) devices having two large-radius spherical surfaces (Fig. 5), which were originally designed for the purposes of the planned various experimental investigation phases [5].
+The seismic isolation (SI) system used within the USI-V-MG bridge model was assembled by the use of prototype models of double spherical rolling seismic bearing (DSRSB) devices having two large-radius spherical surfaces (Fig. 4), which were originally designed for the purposes of the planned various experimental investigation phases [5].

-Figure 5.
+Figure 4.
 Prototype of designed, constructed and tested DSRSB devices: (1) Cross-section with geometrical properties and (2) Device view with characteristic cross-section (Commonly re-used prototype)

 The design of such device was conditioned by several requirements: to provide the sufficient bearing capacity for vertical loads; to provide the sufficient displacement capacity; to have radii of curvatures of the spherical surfaces adequate to achieve the targeted period of vibration; to have a sliding surface generating minimal friction and to have a central rolling part providing minimum reactive friction force.
-The resulting device is shown in Fig. 5.
+The resulting device is shown in Fig. 4.
 The lower (2) and upper (4) spherical plates were constructed of a hard inox polished to a mirror shine, providing durability and very low friction.
 Its diameter was 250mm, while the radii of the spherical surfaces were 1000mm.
 Both plates were fixed to the lower (1) and upper (3) steel end plates with diameter of 310mm.
-The inserted central rolling part (5) was constructed in the form of a ring of twelve balls with a diameter of 18mm, distributed uniformly along the circle around cylindrical slider and spaced with their opposite centers at 74 mm.
+The inserted central rolling part (5) was constructed in the form of a ring of twelve balls with a diameter of 18mm, distributed uniformly along the circle around cylindrical slider and spaced with their opposite centers at 74mm.

 Quasi-static tests of isolation devices were carried out by the use of four DSRSB devices mounted at their original locations, two at each abutment.
 The RC slab, weighting 85kN, brought a vertical force of 21.25kN to each one.
-The representative hysteretic response for a single device is shown in Fig. 6.
-From the response, it is clear that the device has a sufficient capacity for horizontal deformation, amounting to over 45mm and that the shape of the hysteretic loops forms a skewed rectangle, which leads to its representation with bilinear model, Fig. 6.
+The representative hysteretic response for a single device is shown in Fig. 5.